civicrm/composer-compile-plugin/doc/tasks.md

 The upshot -- this method bakes-in several common requirements -- e.g. it compiles SCSS=>CSS and *also* runs php-autoprefixer and *also* generates a minified file.

 The convenience comes with a cost -- less control.
-Maybe you disagree with its opinion, or maybe it has a bug.
+Maybe you disagree with its opinions, or maybe you need another step, or maybe it has a bug.
 Fortunately, it's open-source.
 So you can make your own `scss()` method by copying or wrapping-around it, or you can send patches upstream.

 ### Example: Include Files